hudson-b/assignment-manager/README.md

 composer install
 </pre>

 Create the <i>main.users</i> file.
-This is a simple text file that lists user:password, one per line:
+This is a simple text file with one MD5 hash per line of username:password.
+Use <a href="https://www.md5hashgenerator.com/">this</a> to create tokens.

 <pre>
-user:password
-anotheruser:anotherpassword
+d3c3b5cb55d3c6d0c6122eedccc3dcf3
 </pre>